Information for the Spring 2020 Semester

 - To do: Publishing and publicizing your Sakai site.
 You or your academic assistant (or email@example.com) must publish your Sakai site before your students can interact with it.
 They will also receive NO email from the Sakai course email list unless it is published.
 Please let us know when you have published your site by sending an email to firstname.lastname@example.org .
 We maintain a list of published sites (and live email lists) at: https://law.duke.edu/academics/course/schedule/ .

 - To do: Class recording (DukeCapture).
-New!
-Please contact your academic assistant to schedule your class recording.
-Alternatively, you can directly email email@example.com .
+Please contact your academic assistant or directly email Media Services (email@example.com) to schedule class recordings.

 - Sakai (online course management).
 Sakai requests and questions, both routine and advanced, can be sent to firstname.lastname@example.org .

 - Training and classroom assistance.
 Academic Technologies staff members are available to train you, students or assistants on the audio-visual (A/V) equipment in your classroom (please email firstname.lastname@example.org to schedule).
-Media Services can help with any video materials you intend to use.
+Media Services can help with video materials you intend to use in class.
 For urgent problems with classroom technology, call the media hotline at 919-613-7249 (all A/V-capable classrooms have a phone for this purpose).
-The Crestron A/V system in some rooms also have a “Help!” button.
+The Crestron A/V system in some rooms also has a “Help!” button.
 Please note that our staff is available for training and to respond to problems, but we are not staffed sufficiently to meet instructors in their classrooms “just in case.”
 A description of the technology in the classrooms is here: https://law.duke.edu/actech/classrooms

-- - iPad and Mac laptop users can wirelessly project their devices’ display via Airplay in most classrooms; Windows laptop users can now also do so via Ditto software in the larger classrooms.
-Please contact Media Services via firstname.lastname@example.org if you have any questions about wireless projection.
+- iPad and Mac laptop users can wirelessly project their devices’ display via Airplay in most classrooms; Windows laptop users can now also do so via Ditto software in the larger classrooms.
+You may find this simpler and less problem-prone than connecting via cable.
+Please contact Media Services via email@example.com if you have any questions about wireless projection.

 - Audio and video conferencing.
 Classrooms with cameras and microphones allow you to use Skype, Zoom, WebEx and other software for audio and video conferencing with a remote speaker or participant.
 Media Services is available to work with you to choose the best tool for the job.
 Training can be scheduled via: https://law.duke.edu/actech/policies/ .